 Spirit of Truth, High School > Course A > Unit 1

-Chapter 2: The Inspiration and Structure of Sacred Scripture
+Chapter 3: The Interpretation and Life of Sacred Scripture in the Church

 There are different senses of Scripture that must be understood in order to read and comprehend Gods Word.